kingsdewinner-sketch/transportation-crash-severity-analysis/README.md

-# Transportation Crash Severity Analysis
+# Predictive Analysis of 144k+ Records: A Deep Dive into Behavioral Data
 Data analysis and visualization of motor vehicle crash severity patterns using public transportation datasets.

 ## Overview